From large lakeside complexes to tiny clifftop churches, here is our pick of the best monasteries in North Macedonia.Read more...

 With Dr Felicity Nicholson

 To be on the safe side, avoid areas known to be unsafe and large public demonstrations which may get heated.
-The website of your embassy in Macedonia will usually carry the most up-to-date information on the security situation, and the US embassy site also has comprehensive security and safety advice on their Consular Information Sheets at www.travel.state.gov.
+The website of your embassy in North Macedonia will usually carry the most up-to-date information on the security situation, and the US embassy site also has comprehensive security and safety advice on their Consular Information Sheets at www.travel.state.gov.
 Many embassies advise their citizens to register at the embassy if they intend to stay in the country for any length of time, and to phone for the latest security advice on a particular area if they are going off the beaten track.
-To register with the UK embassy (anywhere in the world) go to: https://www.locate.fco.gov.uk/locateportal/.

 As with anywhere in the rest of the world, if you are a single female driver and an unmarked police car indicates that you should pull over, you should turn on your hazard lights and drive slowly to a public area such as a petrol station before stopping.
 You could also phone the police on the number: 192 to check if the police car is genuine.

-When being gay was decriminalised in 1996, the gay community in Macedonia cautiously took steps to promote greater acceptance.
-That trend has ground to a halt over the last five years.
-Egal (Kole Nedelkovski 12a/2, 1000 Skopje; tel: 02 3220 851; www.egal.org.mk) is currently the only organisation in Skopje working on gay and lesbian issues, by focusing on sexual.
-There are currently no venues openly welcoming gays and lesbians in Macedonia, although private parties in some public venues do take place.
+When being gay was decriminalised in 1996, the gay community in North Macedonia cautiously took steps to promote greater acceptance.
+That trend has ground to a halt over more recent years, however, and LGBT United Macedonia is currently one of the only organisations in Skopje working on gay and lesbian issues.
+There are currently no venues openly welcoming gays and lesbians in North Macedonia, although private parties in some public venues do take place.

 Travellers with a disability